-- Subject marine seascape view which is one of Moore’s best subjects: Fishing sailing boat assailed by rough choppy storm sea waters.
-Your focus us drawn to the larger 2 masted sailing fishing boat, with 2 sails and flying a red flag at the top of the largest mast.
-4 Fisherman are on the deck who are all looking towards the rocky shore which is close by.
-With a mix of dark clouds overhead with some blue clear bright areas shining through.
-Views of the rocky shoreline with lighthouse on the cliff, to the right a small longboat with 2 fisherman figures rowing, on the horizon in the distance you can see another sailing ship.The painting has a dramatic tone
+- Subject is the marine seascape view, which is one of Moore’s best subjects: fishing sailing boats assailed by rough, choppy storms sea waters.
+Your focus is drawn to the larger 2 2-mastered sailing fishing boats, with 2 sails and flying a red flag at the top of the largest mast.
+4 Fishermen are on the deck who are all looking towards the rocky shore which is close by.
+With a mix of dark clouds overhead with some clear blue areas shining through.
+Views of the rocky shoreline with a lighthouse on the cliff.
+To the right a small longboat with 2 fisherman fishermen rowing.
+On the horizon in the distance, you can see another sailing ship.The painting has a dramatic tone

 - Oil on canvas.

-- By the renowned British maritime and landscape artist Henry Moore from RA (1831-1895) grew famous for his impressive seascapes in the mid-nineteenth century.
+- By the renowned British maritime and landscape artist Henry Moore from RA (1831-1895), who grew famous for his impressive seascapes in the mid-nineteenth century.
 Educated by his father, the portraitist William Moore, Henry Moore entered the Royal Academy School in 1853 and began his professional exhibitions that same year.

 - Moore’s induction recognized his superior achievement in depicting color and waveform.
 Today his work retains interest among curators and collectors alike; some of his most famous pieces remain on view at the Tate, the Birmingham Museum and Art Gallery, and the Manchester Art Gallery.

-- His artworks have been offered at auction multiple times, with realized prices ranging up to to 56,348 USD, depending on the size and medium of the artwork.
-Since 1998 the record price for this artist at auction is 56,348 USD for Storm brewing, sold at Christie's London in 2009.
+- His artworks have been offered at auction many times, with selling prices ranging up to 56,348 USD.
+The record price for this artist at auction is 56,348 US for Storm brewing, sold at Christie's London in 2009.

 - Provenance bought from a fine art auction label verso.